Special Conditions of Hire during the COVID-19 emergency

 These supplemental conditions apply to all bookings.
 Hirers will be asked to confirm that they accept, and will abide by, all of our terms and conditions.

 We, the trustees, want to make sure that all our regular users are able to return, even if they have to wait until the emergency is over.
 If a new regular booking is taken in a slot which cannot yet be used, it will only be for a term at a time, and regular users will have priority when they are able to resume.

-Until further guidance is available, we will not be able to host parties and other social gatherings of more than two households.
+Until further guidance is available, we will not be able to host parties and other social gatherings of two households or more.
 However, government guidance is updated regularly so please use the calendar to request bookings on the understanding that they may not be able to proceed if these restrictions have not been relaxed by the time of your booking. (see clause SC11 cancellation, below).

 SC1: COVID-secure Guidelines